Muirfield/bad-plugins/ToyBox/README.md

 * Trampoline - Jump and down blocks
 * CloakClock - Clock that gives Invisibility
 * PowerTool - pickax that destroys blocks instantly
+* Floating Torch - Floating torch that follows you around

+### TreeCapitator

+Equip an Axe.
+Then enter the command `/treecapitator`.
+Go to a tree and break the lowest block.
+This will then eliminate the entire tree above.
+If it did'nt block the first time, break the next lowest block (which now is floating over the air).

+### CompassTP

+Holding the compass, tap on the screen for one second.
+It will teleport you in the direction you were looking at.

+### Trampoline

+Place some Sponge on the ground.
+Jump on them.
+Watch out your landing!

+### CloakClock

+Holding a Clock, tap on the sreen.
+If it doesn't work, hold the screen for 1 second.
+Will enable invisibility.

+### Power Tool

+Enter the command `/powertool`.
+Equip a pick axe and start tapping on blocks.
+They will be destroyed instantly.

+## Floating Toch

+Equip a torch, and tap on the screen.
+This will create a torch that will follow you around iluminating the way you are going.

 Documentation
 -------------

 ### Commands